amber-h/amber-h.github.io/source/_posts/10-days-in-cuba.md

 Before going I would also recommend brushing up on the interesting Cuban history and culture.
 A couple documentaries I enjoyed watching are [Cuba and the Cameraman](https://www.netflix.com/ca/title/80126449) and [Cuba: The Forgotten Revolution](https://www.netflix.com/ca/title/80101991).

 #### Currency in Cuba
 Cuba interestingly has two currencies: the Cuban peso (CUP) and the Cuban convertible peso (CUC).
 The value of one CUC (pronounced *kook*) is fixed to the American dollar and is worth roughly 25 times a CUP.
 The CUC was introduced in 1994 and is mostly used by the tourism industry.
 Bring cash to exchange into CUCs once you arrive at the airport in Cuba.
 I brought Canadian dollars.
 If you can avoid bringing U.S dollars I would do so because they charge an extra 10% fee to convert USD to CUC.
+Don't expect to be paying by card, most places take cash.

 At the end of your trip, convert any left over CUCs you have at a bank in the city before heading to the airport.
 The airport won't exchange your CUCs back to dollars.